HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-amin                                   Yes      Yes      No        No       No     torch.Tensor aminmax                                Yes      Yes      Yes       Yes      No     torch.Tensor any                                    No       No       No        No       Yes    torch.Tensor arccos                                 Yes      No       No        No       No     torch.Tensor arccos\_                               Yes      No       No        No       No     torch.Tensor arccosh                                Yes      No       No        No       No     torch.Tensor arccosh\_                              Yes      No       No        No       No     torch.Tensor arcsin                                 Yes      No       No        No       No     torch.Tensor arcsin\_                               Yes      No       No        No       No     torch.Tensor arcsinh                                Yes      No       No        No       No     torch.Tensor arcsinh\_                              Yes      No       No        No       No     torch.Tensor arctan                                 Yes      No       No        No       No     torch.Tensor arctan\_                               Yes      No       No        No       No     torch.Tensor arctanh                                Yes      No       No        No       No     torch.Tensor arctanh\_                              Yes      No       No        No       No     torch.Tensor argmax                                 Yes      Yes      No        No       No     torch.Tensor asin                                   Yes      No       No        No       No     torch.Tensor asin\_                                 Yes      No       No        No       No     torch.Tensor asinh                                  Yes      No       No        No       No     torch.Tensor asinh\_                                Yes      No       No        No       No     torch.Tensor atan2                                  Yes      Yes      No        No       No     torch.Tensor atan2\_                                Yes      Yes      No        No       No     torch.Tensor arctan2                                Yes      Yes      No        No       No     torch.Tensor arctan2\_                              Yes      Yes      No        No       No     torch.Tensor atanh                                  Yes      No       No        No       No     torch.Tensor atanh\_                                Yes      No       No        No       No     torch.Tensor baddbmm                                Yes      Yes      No        No       No     torch.Tensor baddbmm\_                              Yes      Yes      No        No       No     torch.Tensor bernoulli                              Yes      Yes      No        No       No     torch.Tensor
+amin                                   Yes      Yes      No        No       No     torch.Tensor aminmax                                Yes      Yes      Yes       Yes      No     torch.Tensor any                                    No       No       No        No       Yes    torch.Tensor arccos                                 Yes      Yes      No        No       No     torch.Tensor arccos\_                               Yes      Yes      No        No       No     torch.Tensor arccosh                                Yes      Yes      No        No       No     torch.Tensor arccosh\_                              Yes      Yes      No        No       No     torch.Tensor arcsin                                 Yes      Yes      No        No       No     torch.Tensor arcsin\_                               Yes      Yes      No        No       No     torch.Tensor arcsinh                                Yes      Yes      No        No       No     torch.Tensor arcsinh\_                              Yes      Yes      No        No       No     torch.Tensor arctan                                 Yes      Yes      No        No       No     torch.Tensor arctan\_                               Yes      Yes      No        No       No     torch.Tensor arctanh                                Yes      Yes      No        No       No     torch.Tensor arctanh\_                              Yes      Yes      No        No       No     torch.Tensor argmax                                 Yes      Yes      No        No       No     torch.Tensor asin                                   Yes      Yes      No        No       No     torch.Tensor asin\_                                 Yes      Yes      No        No       No     torch.Tensor asinh                                  Yes      Yes      No        No       No     torch.Tensor asinh\_                                Yes      Yes      No        No       No     torch.Tensor atan2                                  Yes      Yes      No        No       No     torch.Tensor atan2\_                                Yes      Yes      No        No       No     torch.Tensor arctan2                                Yes      Yes      No        No       No     torch.Tensor arctan2\_                              Yes      Yes      No        No       No     torch.Tensor atanh                                  Yes      Yes      No        No       No     torch.Tensor atanh\_                                Yes      Yes      No        No       No     torch.Tensor baddbmm                                Yes      Yes      No        No       No     torch.Tensor baddbmm\_                              Yes      Yes      No        No       No     torch.Tensor bernoulli                              Yes      Yes      No        No       No     torch.Tensor